 You can often prevent apricot tree problems caused by mites by keeping dust levels down, spraying leaves frequently with a water hose during dry weather, and refraining from the use of broad-spectrum insecticides that kill mite predators without controlling mite populations.
 Where mite colonies are problematic, a few weekly applications of horticultural oil or insecticidal soap will knock them back.

 No discussion about controlling insects on apricots can be complete without at least a mention of the many caterpillars that eat leaves and damage fruits by chewing holes through the peel.
 Leaf-rolling caterpillars fold apricot leaves over themselves to form distinct, silk-bound nests where they feed from the inside.
 As leafrollers grow, they expand their nests, sometimes incorporating flowers or fruits.
 Other foliage-feeding caterpillars remain exposed, but hidden in the canopy while they feed.

 Bacillus thuringiensis, commonly known as Bt, is considered the best control for widespread caterpillar outbreaks.
 This bacteria-derived stomach poison is short-lived on leaves, so must be reapplied every two or three days until all caterpillar eggs have hatched and larvae have had an opportunity to feed.
 Small caterpillar populations should be picked off of trees.

-Borers are among the most difficult to control apricot tree insects because they spend much of their lives inside the tree itself.
+Borers are among the most difficult to control of apricot tree insects because they spend much of their lives inside the tree itself.
 Pruning out infested limbs in the winter and destroying them immediately can break the life cycle of borers that are not infesting the trunk.
-Otherwise, good support for your tree in the form of proper watering and fertilizing is often the only thing you can do to prevent further penetration by larvae – adult borers only lay eggs on severely stressed, injured or sunburned trees.
+Otherwise, good support for your tree in the form of proper watering and fertilizing is often the only thing you can do to prevent further penetration by larvae- adult borers only lay eggs on severely stressed, injured, or sunburned trees.